duarteocarmo/automation-post/report-automation-part-1.md

 └── template.ipynb
 ```

+You can always browse the code in the [github repo](https://github.com/duarteocarmo/automation-post).

+Now that we have everything in place, let's generate a report for a new `february_sales.xlsx` excel file.

-To do this, in a new python file, or python console, run the following:
+To do it, in a new python file, or python console, run the following:

 ```python
 import papermill as pm